pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 This chapter details the rigorous process of exiting an asset.
 It is not an admission of defeat; it is the realization of value.
 A successful exit requires years of preparation, ensuring that the business is transferable, valuable, and durable without its current owner.

-We distinguish between **Dynasty Assets** (Core HoldCos, Real Estate, IP) which are rarely sold, and **Growth Assets** (Service OpCos, SaaS tools) which are built to be monetized.
+We distinguish between **Legacy Assets** (Core HoldCos, Real Estate, IP) which are rarely sold, and **Growth Assets** (Service OpCos, SaaS tools) which are built to be monetized.

 ## 45.1 Exit Strategy Development

 ### Exit Options Analysis

 **Knowing the Destination**
 Before we build, we know how we might leave.
-Every Operating Company (OpCo) in the Ohu Family Enterprise is classified at acquisition as either a **Dynasty Asset** (hold forever) or a **Growth Asset** (build to sell).
+Every Operating Company (OpCo) in the Ohu Family Enterprise is classified at acquisition as either a **Legacy Asset** (hold forever) or a **Growth Asset** (build to sell).
 This classification determines our exit strategy from day one.

 The exit strategy is not a last-minute decision.
 It is embedded in the business plan, communicated to key employees, and reflected in how we structure operations, financials, and governance.
 A business built for sale looks fundamentally different from a business built to hold.